julik/counting_semaphore/README.md

 end
 ```

-This is well covered - for example - by POSIX semaphores if you are within one machine, or by the venerable [redis-semaphore](https://github.com/dv/redis-semaphore)
+This is well covered - for example - by POSIX semaphores if you are within one machine, and is known as a _binary semaphore_ (it is either "open" or "closed").
+There are also _counting_ semaphores where you permit N of leases to be taken, which is available in the venerable [redis-semaphore](https://github.com/dv/redis-semaphore) gem.

 The problem comes if you need to hold access to a certain _amount_ of a resource.
 For example, you know that you are doing 5 expensive operations in bulk, and you know that your entire application can only be doing 20 in total - governed by the API access limits.
 For that, you need a [counting semaphore](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Semaphore.html#acquire-instance_method) - such a semaphore is provided by [concurrent-ruby](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Semaphore.html#acquire-instance_method) for example.
 It allows you to acquire a certain number of _permits_ and then release them.